Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Methodology

-Our approach of separating the stellar mass of the galaxy into a bulge and a disk component follows \cite{Angles-Alcazar+14}.
+The radii of central galaxies, $R_{\rm gal}$, are defined as $\mathrm{10\%}$ of the virial radii of their parent halos, e.g., \cite{Price::etal::2017}.
+The total stellar mass of a given central galaxy is subsequently calculated as the mass of stellar particles within $R_{\rm gal}$.
+We separate the stellar mass of the galaxy into a bulge and a disc component following \cite{Angles-Alcazar+14}.
 Specifically, the bulge mass in an enclosed region with a given radius $r$ is calculated as twice the mass of all star particles that are counter-rotating ($v_{\rm \phi} < 0$) according to the unit stellar angular momentum vector of the galaxy.
-The stellar disk mass within $r$ is then defined as the difference between the stellar mass within $r$ and the bulge mass within $r$.
-The total disk mass is defined as the sum of the stellar disk mass and the gas mass within $r$.
+The stellar disc mass within $r$ is then defined as the difference between the stellar mass within $r$ and the bulge mass within $r$.
+The total disc mass is defined as the sum of the stellar disc mass and the gas mass within $r$.
 We calculate the velocity dispersion as the velocity dispersions of all star particles that belong to the stellar bulge.
-The comparison of velocity dispersion within different radial apertures is shown in appendix \ref{Appendix:Additional analysis}.
+The comparison of velocity dispersion within different radial apertures ($R_0$) is shown in the appendix \ref{Appendix:Additional analysis}.

-The evolution and growth of SMBHs is treated in post-processing.
+The evolution and growth of SMBHs are treated in post-processing.
 A (virtual) SMBH seed is placed at the centre of each progenitor halo.
-This choice places early SMBHs on the local $M_* - M_{\rm BH}$ relation when $10^4 \; M_\odot$ SMBH seed masses are adopted (our fiducial option).
+This choice establishes early SMBHs on the local $M_* - M_{\rm BH}$ relation when $10^4 \; M_\odot$ SMBH seed masses are adopted (our fiducial option).
 Lower or higher seed masses result in high-redshift SMBHs that start either below or above the local $M_* - M_{\rm BH}$ scaling relation.
+Also, the velocity of each SMBH is defined as the average velocity of the $100$ youngest star particles in its vicinity (within $R_0$, see \cref{sect:AccretionRatesGTDA}).
+The post-processing analysis is performed in the rest-frame of the SMBH of the given galaxy.

+We define the stellar growth rate ($\rm SGR = d M_* / dt$) as the past change in stellar mass over a time interval $t_{\rm avg}$ in a three-dimensional sphere of fixed physical size divided by $t_{\rm avg}$.
+In practice, we measure the difference in stellar mass in the considered physical volume between the current snapshot at time $t$ and an earlier snapshot near time $t-t_{\rm avg}$.
+We thus do not calculate SGRs when $t_{\rm avg}$ is much shorter than the time interval between snapshots ($10-25$ Myr).
+In contrast, the star formation rate (SFR) is defined as the stellar mass belonging to recently (within time $t_{\rm avg}$) formed stars currently present in a three-dimensional sphere divided by $t_{\rm avg}$.
+It can be thus be calculated for both long and short $t_{\rm avg}$.
+Both SFRs and SGRs are subject to stellar mass loss.

-We need to differentiate between mergers of SMBHs and the dark matter halos in which they reside as not every halo merger results in the merger of their central galaxies and not every galaxy merger results in a merger of their SMBHs.
-We thus analyze three different SMBH merger scenarios for the remainder of this paper.
+We need to differentiate between mergers of SMBHs and mergers of the dark matter halos in which they reside as not every halo merger results in the merger of their central galaxies and not every galaxy merger results in a prompt merger of their SMBHs.
+We thus analyse three different SMBH merger scenarios for the remainder of this paper.